flexivian/govdoc-scanner/docs-site/docs/code-examples/crawler-examples.md

 ## Tips

 - Use specific company names for better search results
-- Check `ids.txt` before bulk downloading
+- Check `.gds` files before bulk downloading
 - Monitor disk space for large batch downloads
 - Files are automatically named with date prefixes for chronological processing
 - Re-running downloads is safe - existing files will be automatically skipped